-The Society organizes seven regular annual races in and around the San Francisco Bay.
-These races are the Three Bridge Fiasco held in January, the Singlehanded Farallones in April, the Corinthian in May, the Half Moon Bay in August, the Richmond/South Beach in September, and the Vallejo 1-2 (singlehanded up Saturday, doublehanded back Sunday) in October.
+The SSS organizes eight regular annual races in and around the San Francisco Bay.
+These races are the Three Bridge Fiasco held in January, Corinthian in February, Singlehanded Farallones in May, Round the Rocks in April, Drakes Bay in August, Half Moon Bay in September, and Vallejo 1-2 (singlehanded up Saturday, doublehanded back Sunday) in October.

-Along with the races organized by the Society each year, the SSS sponsors lectures and educational seminars to promote safe shorthanded racing and cruising, and to help prepare interested skippers for the challenge of the long distance races sponsored by the Society.
-An SSS burgee will be presented to new members.
+Along with organized races, the SSS sponsors lectures and educational seminars to promote safe shorthanded racing and cruising, and to help prepare interested skippers for the challenge of the long distance races sponsored by the SSS.

 Membership or single-race entries can be paid for when you signup online.
 If you cannot pay on line, you may mail a check to the address found on the Contact page.
 If you cannot sign up electronically, please contact us.

 Check the Home or Racing pages for the latest race entry information.